Selection of Best Trampolines Available in Canada! (with Reviews)

 After their small kids’ trampoline, which left us with positive emotions, we were eager to try the “real deal”, their 15 ft. trampoline.
 The largest trampoline they have is 16 ft., so this one is a tad smaller.
 Upper Bounce has been trying to build a reputation as a quality trampoline manufacturer for quite a while, and their products so far have been more hit than miss.
 We expected this one to perform just as well, and in general, it did.

 While the design is very bland, a trained eye will immediately spot ample padding on the poles and the quality of the enclosure netting… But overall, design is the weakest point of this trampoline.
-The least they could have done is give us a few color choices.
+The least they could have done is give us a few colour choices.

 The frame is made of powder-coated steel and is rust-free.
 There are 6 W-shaped legs, from which protrude 6 enclosure poles.
 These joints are welded and sturdy, but the poles are easy to set up or disassemble at the same time, so the enclosure can be removed before winter easily.
 They are covered in soft foam, as is standard.

 The netting is made of premium terylene material and is very durable.
 We liked how it was sewn onto the mat and well-reinforced.
-This is usually where the enclosure starts to fail, as the netting simple breaks due to forces exerted onto the mat.
+This is usually where the enclosure starts to fail, as the netting simply breaks due to forces exerted onto the mat.
 Their new technology is called the “no-gap enclosure system”.
 The net attaches to the V-clips at the edges of the springs.
 The poles are made with a C-cap on which the enclosure net is attached.
 It won’t slide down and is kept securely in place.

 Even though the springs are outside the enclosure, the safety pads are still 1” thick.
 The safety pads have two rubber ties to hold them tightly in place.
 This is excellent and makes the trampoline very safe.
 The pads are filled with waterproof EPE foam.
 The mat and all plastic materials are UV-protected.
 In general, we feel like this trampoline would have no problem surviving the Canadian winters outside.

 All the parts necessary for assembly are included.
 You get a screwdriver and the spring loading tool.
 The warranty is standard Upper Bounce – a year on the mats and the metal parts, and 90 days on other parts.
-It could be longer for a trampoline of this caliber.
-Warranty claims can be filed online and the customer support is very helpful.
+It could be longer for a trampoline of this calibre.
+Warranty claims can be filed online and customer support is very helpful.

 To sum up, this is one of the best reasonably-priced large trampolines on the market.
 It’s got everything – it’s reasonably safe, provides excellent bounce and is very durable.
 Its only flaw is its rather boring design, but we feel that’s less important than the other factors.
 All in all, this is an excellent all-around performer and you certainly won’t regret buying this one.
 Highly recommended!